RayAndrade/TheRayCode/CPP/Creational/Factory/FY1/script/page02.md

 class Toy { };

 ```

-In each one of our toys we will need to use the **iostream** so we may use the standard out to print to the screen.
-Since all the toys will be of the
-same type we can include the **iostream** here so that when we include each class this interface, it will be included also.
+In each one of our toys we will need to use the iostream so we may use the standard out to print to the screen.
+Since all the toys will be of the same type we can include the **iostream** and it will included in each class because this interface will be included also.

 We will include the *iostream* here in this interface (or class) and each or our toy will requier this *include* so each toy will have access to this include.
 ```cpp